Blockchain Boom in the Virtual Games Divisions, Trending Now More than Ever

 Every major company has established its own blockchain development divisions, to carry on research, and create newer possibilities for use.
 These moves saw Facebook and JPMorgan create their own cryptocurrencies, and IBM create the blockchain based global payments platform World Wire, which is now operational in 72 countries, working with over 47 fiat currencies.

 Moreover, the use of blockchain in payments for value-added services will make them more secure, while boosting speed.
 Renowned names of the blockchain space are now betting high on virtual gaming.
-For instance, Enjin Coin will now be allowing users to integrate blockchain based gaming assets.
-In fact, that company is reportedly collaborating with gaming industry giants like Unity and Samsung to develop blockchain based solutions for the sector.
+Click here to know about crypto sports betting.
+For instance, Enjin Coin will now be allowing users to integrate blockchain-based gaming assets.
+In fact, that company is reportedly collaborating with gaming industry giants like Unity and Samsung to develop blockchain-based solutions for the sector.

 The smartphone boom in the past few years has led to the rise of mobile gaming to a great level.
 Big names like PUBG, FIFA, PES, and NFS are now offering smartphone versions of their games, with a bunch of value-added services.
 This makes blockchain extremely apt for the industry.